 To find this information, you have to do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Dis you do your search online or did you call the Medina County courthouse? was the information you recieved correct?
+Did you do your search online or did you call the Medina County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records and backgrounds, and your account could help other people.

 Click here to tell your story